 Other Korean Air Pet Policies and Programs

-Korean Air recently released restrictions on transporting brachycephalic breeds as checked baggage.
+Korean Air will not transport brachycephalic breeds as checked baggage.
 The Korean Air pet policy has also changed its minimum age requirements and maximum cage dimensions in recent months.
 Even if you’re familiar with the Korean Air pet policy, we recommend revisiting your travel option of choice.
 The minimum requirements for animals may have changed since your last trip.

 In addition to addressing cats and dogs, the Korean Air pet policy also includes birds as an animal allowed on flights.
 However, rabbits, hamsters, mice, moles, squirrels, beavers, chinchillas, snakes, and guinea pigs are not allowed on Korean Airlines flights.
 In some cases, weasels and hedgehogs may be accepted as air cargo.